Clifton893/project-LinuxUpskillChallenge/README.md

 ![statusbadge](https://img.shields.io/badge/status-in--progress-blue?style=for-the-badge)
 <!-- ![statusbadge](https://img.shields.io/badge/status-completed-success?style=for-the-badge) -->

-#### 09-14-2021
+#### 09-15-2021
-Wrapping up the final day of the challenge.
+Finished the challenge!
 Will organize my thoughts and publish them as `CASESTUDY.md` in this repo, and edit the repo for readability.

 ## What did I do? ⚙️
 - Spun up an Ubuntu Server 20.04 instance on AWS